 It’s about 1.5 kilometers long, a noticeable stretch of white amid green hills and blue water, and located below the spectacular Llogara Pass in Llogara National Park.
 While it’s all about stunning natural beauty now, some historians claim that it’s played a significant historical role as well.
 It’s known that Julius Caesar traveled across the Llogara Pass during his war with Pompeii, and, some historians say, this very beach was where he and his legions landed.

 Jalë is a beach home to restaurants, bars, camping, and even disco clubs.
 Still, though, you can also enjoy a very relaxed vibe here.
 Tourism in Albania hasn’t fallen victim to the mass crowds (yet!), so even when you choose an equipped beach over secluded heaven, you still won’t find dozens of tourists crowding the water.

 Moreover, there are many tiny coves in the surrounding area that you can reach only by boat.
 So, being totally relaxed is just one rowboat away.

 Vlorë Beach, Albania

-The city of Vlorë is the northern starting point of the Albanian Riviera and is one of the most popular destinations for Albania beach holidays.
-In and around the city, you’ll find many awesome south Albania beaches, including Vlorë Beach, which is sometimes also spelled Vlora Beach.
+The city of Vlorë is the northern starting point of the Albanian Riviera and is one of Albania beach holidays’ most popular destinations.
+You’ll find many remarkable beaches in southern Albania and around the city, including Vlorë Beach, which is sometimes also spelled Vlora Beach.